lsst-tstn/tstn-020/index.rst

 ============

 The Vera Rubin Observatory control system is highly distributed, containing multiple components that must operate in consonant.
-In order to achieve reliable operation it is fundamental to guarantee that all components are properly configured.
-This means observers must be able to, at any point, identify what set of configurations a component is using, what sets are available to be loaded, and how to load the configuration they choose.
+In order to achieve reliable operation it is fundamental to guarantee that observers must be able to, at any point, identify what set of configurations a component is using, what sets are available to be loaded, and how to load the configuration they choose.
 During commissioning and engineering runs, users will also be interested in building, validating and verifying new sets of configurations.

-The process of building new sets of configurations will vary considerably for each component.
+The process of building new or modifying configurations will vary considerably for each component.
 In some cases, the configuration may be a simple set of host names and ports that the component connects to.
 In other cases, the configuration may require the calculation of complex lookup tables (e.g. M1M3 and M2) or model coefficients (e.g. pointing component).
 These may require on-sky time for acquiring the data, and complex software to analyse and derive the configuration products.